vorobey280/mhdTURBtest1/README.md

 This is my first attempt at CFD of turbulent MHD flow case.

-The solver used is https://github.com/ERMETE-Lab/MHD-magnetoHDFoam/
+The solver used is https://github.com/ERMETE-Lab/MHD-magnetoHDFoam/ (MIT License)

 This work is devoted to the numerical simulation of turbulent flow of a model coolant in a transverse magnetic field.